Hoomanzoh79/HZ_clothing_store/README.md

 <space>

 <p align="center">
-some of the main features of this project: user authentication,reset password,change profile, comment section,cart,order and payment,search filter for products, and also a multiple input filter for products based on brand,gender,category,season and price.
+some of the main features of this project are: user authentication,reset and change password,change profile, comment section,cart,order and payment,search filter for products, and also a multiple input filter for products based on brand,gender,category,season and price.
 The cloth model is designed to have different colors/sizes,and the admin panel is highly customized.
+(There is no business purpose with this project,it's only designed to showcase my skills as a django programmer.)
 </p>

 <space>
 <h2 align="center">